NawanShaju/Car_info_website/README.md

 ### video demo for the application
-this is a video demo of this website showing all its features
+This is a video demo of the website showcasing all its features

 https://github.com/user-attachments/assets/4f815f27-18cf-4e35-b805-4550c4496e5e